 OACM, which holds a unique, Texas-only "County Mutual" license, operates through multiple MGA partners in the state.
-OACM is ranked as the 15th largest personal automobile underwriter in the state of Texas, producing direct written premiums and policy fees of \$326.7 million in 2021.
-OAIC is licensed in 16 states, with current licenses in several key non-standard personal automobile states, and has grown to produce \$93.8 million of direct written premium and policy fees in 2021.
-Total U.S. personal automobile written premium and policy fees of \$420.5 million in 2021 produced 15.2% year over year growth.
-While the Company experienced challenging conditions over the last two years, our core earnings potential continues to gather momentum as the footprint for our fee income focused business model continued to expand in 2021.
+OACM remains a top twenty personal automobile underwriter in the state of Texas, producing direct written premiums and policy fees of \$375.9 million in 2022.
+OAIC is licensed in 16 states, with current licenses in several key non-standard personal automobile states, and produced \$77.2 million of direct written premium and policy fees in 2022.
+Total U.S. personal automobile written premium and policy fees of \$453.1 million in 2022 produced 7.8% year over year growth.
+Our core earnings potential continues to gather momentum as the footprint for our fee income focused business model continues to expand in 2023 with the addition of partnerships in key non-standard personal automobile markets such as Florida and Texas.

-Long term earnings growth from our business model is primarily derived from fee income growth.
-In 2021, fee income grew 13.1%, ending at \$11.2 million and approaching historical fee revenue levels recorded prior to COVID-19 impacted 2020 results.
+Long term earnings growth in our business is primarily derived from fee income growth.
+In 2022, fee income grew 4.5%, ending at \$11.7 million and surpassed historical fee revenue levels recorded prior to COVID-19 impacted 2020 results.
 The Company is well positioned with its existing licenses to create additional earnings through future fee income growth.

-Changing economic conditions whiplashed the U.S. personal auto industry between 2020 and 2021, and our operating companies were not exempt from these conditions.
+As discussed in last year's letter, changing economic conditions wreaked havoc on the U.S. personal auto industry between 2020 and 2021, and our operating companies were not exempt from these events.
 Economic contraction as a result of the response to the COVID-19 pandemic adversely impacted our core fee based business, as vehicle miles driven in 2020 were down 13% year over year.
-Our non-standard personal auto customers who are unbanked, underbanked or have other unique life circumstances were particularly vulnerable to this economic downturn, and as such, our fee revenue decreased 14.2% year over year in 2020.
+Our nonstandard personal auto customers who are unbanked, underbanked or have other unique life circumstances were particularly vulnerable to this economic downturn, and as such, our fee revenue decreased 14.2% year over year in 2020.
 As state economies began to reopen in late 2020 and into 2021, pre-pandemic level of vehicle miles driven returned, and in some states, moved well beyond pre-2020 levels.
 While this spurred increased demand for our products, this quick return created volatility in accident frequencies, adversely impacting claim loss costs.
 More importantly, as economies opened up, the personal auto industry faced a completely different landscape in the pursuit of getting vehicles repaired and back on the road.
 The pandemic significantly reduced the available supply of critical components for vehicle repair, as supply chains across the globe were broken at many points.
 Labor supply for vehicle repair shops contracted as well, mirroring impacts seen in other industries.
-These two components produced a severity percentage change from 2020 to 2021 well into double digits across all geographies.
+These two components produced deep, double digit, multiple year severity percentage changes from 2020 through to 2022.